tlcaputi/gtrendR/docs/google-variance.md

 In summary, when you request the search volume for a given term on a given date from the Google Trends API, you need to know that this data is *sampled*.
 From this basic test, it seems that the data Google returns is, in itself, highly variable -- even when you request the same data for the same terms within just a few seconds of each other.
-Statistical analyses that assume each data point is its true value (rather than a value with randomness of its own) will underestimate standard errors.
+Standard statistical analyses that assume each data point is its true value (rather than a value with randomness of its own) will underestimate standard errors.